NAIDOC Week an opportunity for celebration and reflection

 - We are working closely with more than 400 Indigenous support organisations.
 This figure has almost doubled since the onset of the COVID-19 pandemic.

-Over 5,000 items are currently requested on our Indigenous Support Appeal, meaning generous donors can donate items of money to Indigenous people in need this NAIDOC Week.
+Over 5,000 items are currently requested on our appeal page, meaning generous donors can donate items of money to Indigenous people in need this NAIDOC Week.

 Indigenous support is making a real difference all around Australia